iangalvez/jcheno21.github.io/lecture4.md

     <br>
   - Write out <code>case</code>, followed by the integer you want to assign to it

-  - If there is another integer that satisfies the same condition, write it as another case immediately following the previous case
+  - If another integer satisfies the same condition, write it as another case on the next line

   - <code>break</code> tells the program to ignore everything else that comes afterward <i>within</i> the switch statement